rdiez/Tools/RunInNewConsole/README.txt

                              the keyboard.
 Otherwise, you may be forced to resort to the mouse in order to close the console window.
                              This option can also help debug run-in-new-console.sh itself.
+                             Not available on mate-terminal.

  --console-icon="icon name"  Icons are normally .png files on your system.
                              Examples are "kcmkwm" or "applications-office".
                              You can also specify the path to an image file (like a .png file).
+                             This option does not work with mate-terminal.

  --console-discard-stderr    Sometimes Konsole spits out too many errors or warnings on the terminal
                              where run-in-new-console.sh runs.
 For example, I have seen often D-Bus